brodiemonohan/MLB-in-Seattle/README.md

 ### traded_player_performance.py

-This file defines functions to pull batting data of players who were traded to or from a team in a given time-span to compare thier performaces on the given team to all other teams to check for negative trends.
+This file defines functions to pull batting data of players who were traded to or from a team in a given time-span to compare their performances on the given team to all other teams to check for negative trends.
+Output is a .png file plot.

 ### travel_split_performance.py

 This file pulls home and away stats for players who played at least a single season for the specified team and compares them.
+Output is a .png file plot.

+### team_build.py

+This file finds relative team performance for hard-hit metrics ISO, HR rate, and SLG compared to league average.
+Output DataFrame in terminal.

 ### testing.py